northeastern-rc/rc-public-documentation/docs/source/using-discovery/transferringdata.rst

 Data transfer node using Windows
 ================================
 You can use MobaXterm to transfer data to and from Discovery.
 You can also use a file transfer program, such as Filezilla.
+The Files menu in Open onDemand (OOD) also allows you to transfer files.
+See :ref:`file_explorer` for more information.

 **To transfer data using MobaXterm:**